-Section 3.
+Section 4.
 Agriculture Districts

-Home occupations are permitted as accessory uses in agricultural districts.
-The home occupations permitted in Article 10 will be considered principal uses.
-The home occupations permitted in the provisions for home occupations in residential districts will be considered accessory uses.
-Uses prohibited as home occupations in residential districts, as well as any other use deemed appropriate for a home occupation by the Board of Adjustment, may be permitted as home occupations in agricultural districts upon receipt of a conditional use permit.
+Home occupations which are allowable in residential districts are also allowed in agricultural districts wherein they shall also be considered accessory uses.
+Uses prohibited as home occupations in residential districts, as well as any other use deemed appropriate for a home occupation by the Board of Adjustment, may be permitted as home occupations in agricultural districts upon receipt of a conditional use permit and then considered principal uses so long as the following criteria can be met.

-- A. A conditional use permit may be granted for home occupations so long as the following conditions are observed: - 1.
-No more than one (1) employee other than a member of the immediate family occupying the dwelling shall be employed.
+- . - A. A conditional use permit may be granted for home occupations so long as the following conditions are observed: - 1.
+No more than one (1) employee other than a member of the immediate family occupying the dwelling shall be employed. - 2.
+The home occupation must be conducted within the dwelling unit, the garage or an accessory building. - a.
+The detached garage or accessory building must not be larger than fifty (50) percent of the floor area of the dwelling, - b. must be located on the same tract of land as the dwelling, and

-- 2. The home occupation must be conducted within the dwelling unit, the garage or an accessory building. - a.
-The detached garage or accessory building must not be larger than fifty (50) percent of the floor area of the dwelling, - b. must be located on the same tract of land as the dwelling, and - c. must be located farther than fifty (50) feet from the dwelling. - 3.
+- c. must be located farther than fifty (50) feet from the dwelling. - 3.
 The home occupation must not occupy more than fifty (50) percent of the floor area of one (1) story of the dwelling. - 4.
 The use shall not generate significantly greater volumes of traffic than would normally occur in the rural area.
 All parking shall be conducted off the street. - 5.
 Two (2) commercial vehicles associated with an agricultural home occupation may be parked on the property.
 Storage shall be in an appropriate manner.
 Additional screening may be required for vehicles over one (1) ton or vehicles with logos printed on the sides.
 This additional screening could include enclosed garage, board fence (up to eight (8) feet tall) or vegetative screening. - 6.
 No outdoor display of goods or outside storage of materials used in the home occupation shall be permitted. - 7.
 Only one (1) nameplate will be allowed. - a.
 It may display the name of the occupant and/or the name of the occupation. - b.
 It shall not exceed four (4) square feet in area, - c. shall be non-illuminated, and - d. must be displayed on the same tract of land as the dwelling. - 8.
 The use shall not generate traffic, parking, noise, vibration, glare, fumes, odors or electrical interference that would affect neighboring residences. - 9.
 The property must conform to all other agricultural district requirements, or if surveyed or platted before adoption of these Zoning Regulations, the dwelling or accessory building must be at least one hundred (100) feet from the nearest neighboring residence. - 10.
 Any other condition imposed by the Board of Adjustment.